English original

 Photo: Buchanan Street station entrance glowing in the sunlight.

-The capital of North Korea hosts a socialist-style metro with murals and a grand architecture at least in one station [pyongyang-metro.com], [biglobe.ne.jp].
+The capital of North Korea has a socialist-style metro with murals and a grand architecture in a few stations [pyongyang-metro.com], [biglobe.ne.jp].
+However, only two or three stations are open to tourists.

-Photo [andrewcod, flickr.com]: Platform level of Yonggwang station.
+Photo [Wooolf, flickr.com]: Platform level of Puhung station.

 Zurich